EZPZ-OS/EZPZOS.Web/README.md

     ./EZPZOS.Core
 2. Make sure EZPZOS.Core is reinstall the dependencies.

+Before building web, you NEED to run build EZPZOS.CORE.
 For EZPZOS.Web , you need run npm clear and install to reinstall the dependencies:
 ```console
 npm ci